How to Apply

 - If you plan to apply for financial aid or scholarship, submit your Free Application for Federal Student Aid (FAFSA) form by March 1.

-In addition to the required actions under the admission checklist, home-schooled applicants must submit the Home School Supplement to the School Report Form or the following is required:
+In addition to the required actions under the admission checklist, home-schooled applicants must submit the School Report Form or the following is required:

 - A description of why home-schooling was chosen for the applicant and the home-school philosophy.